Super-FinSim

 supports the exact same features as Super FinSim with the exception of

-the not providing compiled simulation and the absence of the ECS
+not providing compiled simulation and the absence of the ECS

 kernel for higher performance.
 In order to make Super FinSim behave